newpocketoptionpromocode/.github/profile/README.md

 By using the promo code **KBP120**, users can start with a significantly larger balance and take advantage of the exclusive 70% deposit promotion.

-Make sure to sue this code in order to get the deposit bonus !!